-Requests for additional information or copies of the form and instructions should be directed to Kerry Dennis at Internal Revenue Service, room 6129, 1111 Constitution Avenue NW., Washington, DC 20224, or at (202) 622-8144, or through the Internet at Ralph.M.Terry@irs.gov.End Further Info End Preamble Start Supplemental Information
+Requests for additional information or copies of the form and instructions should be directed to Ralph Terry at Internal Revenue Service, room 6129, 1111 Constitution Avenue, NW., Washington, DC 20224, or at (202) 622-8144, or through the Internet at Ralph.M.Terry@irs.gov.End Further Info End Preamble Start Supplemental Information

 Form Number: Form 8834.

 Abstract: Internal Revenue Code section 30 allows a 10% tax credit, not to exceed $4,000, for qualified electric vehicles placed in service after June 30, 1993.
-Form 8834 is used to claim any qualified electric vehicle passive activity credit allowed for the current tax year.
+Form 8834 is used to compute the allowable credit.
 The IRS uses the information on the form to determine that the credit is allowable and has been properly computed.

-Affected Public: Individuals or households and businesses or other for-profit organizations.
+Affected Pubic: Individuals or households and businesses or other for-profit organizations.

 The following paragraph applies to all of the collections of information covered by this notice:

 An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless the collection of information displays a valid OMB control number.
 Books or records relating to a collection of information must be retained as long as their contents may become material in the administration of any internal revenue law.
 Generally, tax returns and tax return information are confidential, as required by 26 U.S.C.
 6103.